Oushesh/Impact_Nexus005/readme_suggestions.md

 ## ML OPS && CML (Continuous Machine Learning)

    The previous pipeline dit not account for the OPS and Continuous Machine Learning.
 CML + DVC is one of the best framework to achieve this.
-It treats data and models like Git files with hash.
+DVC treats data and models like Git files with hash.
-   Upon retesting an old pipeline: Even only pipelines that have been changed.
+   Upon retesting an old pipeline: even only pipelines that have been changed, only scripts that were changed or models whether local or online that were changed will be used for testing.

    Using DVC and CML allows multiple people to work in different branches simultaneously on the same part of the pipeline or different parts of the pipeline and push code.
 The .yaml is written such that only